About the Fellowship

 Application Fee*: $30

 To be considered for a Jacques and Natasha Gelman Fellowship, complete the “Application for Mt.
-San Angelo Residencies, VCCA in Virginia – Winter 2023,” selecting your fellowship interest in the first question.
+San Angelo Residencies, VCCA in Virginia – Winter 2025,” selecting your fellowship interest in Question 2.

-* If the application fee presents a hardship, applicants should reach out to Artists Services at email@example.com to request an application fee waiver.
+* If the application fee presents a significant barrier to application, please write to email@example.com by May 10, 2024, to request an application fee waiver.

 - 2020: Veronica Jackson